 The investment rate of return and the projected salary increases both used the same assumptions with regard to inflation.
-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimates of long-term real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2016 are summarized in the following table:
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimates of expected future real rates of return are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target allocation percentage and by adding expected inflation.
+Best estimates or arithmetic real rates of return for each major asset class included in the Plan's target allocation as of September 30, 2018 are summarized in the following table: